-Insiders Tip: If you want to visit Muir Woods, buy your tickets early.
-We anticipate that during the summer tickets will sell out months (yes, months) in advance.
-You cannot go to a Muir Woods Shuttle bus stop and get a reservation on the spot — they can only be purchased online in advance.
+Insiders Tip: If you want to visit Muir Woods, be sure to buy your parking or shuttle tickets early.
+We anticipate that during the summer travel season both kinds of tickets will sell out many weeks (yes, MANY weeks) in advance.
+You cannot go to a Muir Woods Shuttle bus stop and get a reservation on the spot — they can only be purchased online in advance — we have links below.

 Insiders Tip: There is no cell service or WiFi service at Muir Woods itself — it’s in a mountain “dead zone.”
-If you need to call anyone, arrange a ride or download anything, do so before taking the Muir Woods shuttle or leaving home.
+If you need to download your parking pass, call anyone, arrange a ride or anything that you do on a cell phone, do so before taking the Muir Woods shuttle or leaving home.

 The Muir Woods Shuttle

 As of January 1, 2018, access to Muir Woods is controlled by a reservation system, similar to the one used at the National Park Service’s Alcatraz Island.
-The old Muir Woods Shuttle that was operated by Marin Transit during the warm weather months and on holiday weekends has now been replaced with dedicated service operated by a parks concessionaire.
+The old Muir Woods Shuttle has now been replaced with dedicated service operated by a parks concessionaire.

-Most of the bullet points you need to know about the Muir Woods Shuttle have changed for 2018:
+Here are the bullet points you need to know about the new Muir Woods Shuttle for 2018: